vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 To get started with Vue, all you need is familiarity with HTML and ES5 JavaScript (i.e. plain JavaScript).
 With these basic skills, you can start building non-trivial applications within less than a day of reading [the guide](./).

 Angular's learning curve is much steeper.
-The API surface of the framework is simply huge and as a user you will need to familiarize yourself with a lot more concepts before getting productive.
-Obviously, the complexity of Angular is largely due to its design goal of targeting only large, complex applications - but that does make the framework a lot more difficult for less-experienced developers to pick up.
+The API surface of the framework is huge and as a user you will need to familiarize yourself with a lot more concepts before getting productive.
+The complexity of Angular is largely due to its design goal of targeting only large, complex applications - but that does make the framework a lot more difficult for less-experienced developers to pick up.

 ## Ember